4ciemg/IEM-EQ-Guide/FAQ.md

 *Who are you?*
 None of your business, and no one you know.

+*What music do you listen to?*
+Sine sweep (exponential), pink noise, white noise, M-noise, violet noise, Hotel California - Live On MTV 1994.

 *What IEMs do you like or use?*
-Anything that isn't broken and is comfortable
+Anything that isn't broken and is comfortable.

 *I have a question / There's a mistake, how should I contact you?*